-BMO also announced that it will purchase common shares under a specific share repurchase program (the "Program").
-BMO will enter into an agreement (the "Agreement") with a third party to repurchase common shares through daily purchases that will take place between June 28, 2017, and July 31, 2017, subject to a maximum of 4,000,000 common shares.
+TORONTO, Jan.
+6, 2018 /PRNewswire/ -- Bank of Montreal ("BMO") (TSX:BMO)(NYSE:BMO) today announced that it will purchase common shares under a specific share repurchase program (the "Program").
+BMO will enter into an agreement (the "Agreement") with a third party to repurchase common shares through daily purchases that will take place between January 10, 2018, and February 2, 2018, subject to a maximum of 3,000,000 common shares.
 The Program will form part of BMO's Normal Course Issuer Bid for up to 15,000,000 common shares (the "NCIB") announced on April 27, 2017.

 Pursuant to the terms of the Agreement and the Order, all purchases made by the third party or its agents on the TSX and other Canadian markets pursuant to the Program will be made in accordance with the TSX rules applicable to the NCIB, subject to limited exceptions as provided in the Order.
 BMO will acquire common shares from the third party pursuant to the Agreement as part of the NCIB and such common shares will be cancelled upon purchase by BMO.